Fast Shipping8-15 Days to Netherlands

 Proficient manual skills are required to make organic dragon pearl black tea which features sweet & smooth mouthfeel and so is especially suitable for enjoying at breakfast.

-China is the original home of tea production while Guangxi is the birthplace of Bai Hao tea.
+China is the hometown of tea production while Guangxi is the birthplace of Bai Hao tea.

-Bai Hao tea trees are commonly grown in high mountains in Guangxi province where the mountainous areas with altitudes of 800 – 1,500 m are the ideal homeland for Bai Hao teas.
-On average, the annual precipitation here is 1,500 – 2,000 mm and the annual average temperature is 16 – 23 ℃.
+Bai Hao tea trees are commonly grown in high mountains in Guangxi province where the mountainous areas with altitudes of 800 - 1,500 m, giving the ideal homeland for Bai Hao teas.
+On average, the annual precipitation here is 1,500 - 2,000 mm and the annual average temperature is 16 - 23℃.

 In Asia, it is said that Bai Hao tea tree is the only one versatile variety whose leaves are suitable for making all the six basic teas (green, white, black, yellow, oolong and pu-erh).